-The student is required to take courses of 30-60 higher education credits (HEC) for a doctoral degree and 15-30 HEC for a licentiate degree.
+The student is required to undertake coursework which corresponds to 45-60 HEC for a Degree of Doctor, or 22,5-30 HEC for a Degree of Licentiate.
 This must include suitable general courses as well as elective subject courses.
+Participation in courses linked to a graduate school or similar network is encouraged.